rrthomas/nancy/README.md

 input path, the left-most takes precedence.
 The result is called the “input tree”, and all paths are relative to it.

-Next, Nancy traverses the input tree, or the subtree given by the `--path` argument, if any.
+Next, Nancy traverses the input tree, or the tree given by the `--path` argument, if any, which is either a relative path denoting a subtree of the input tree, or an absolute path.

 For each directory, Nancy creates a corresponding directory, if it does not already exist.